 While our government does not pay for this service, we can still implement some snapbackk strategies from our French friends.
 People are getting hip so perineal re-education sessions are popping up in various parts of the United States.
 If there’s not one local to you, then consider yoga or pilates classes as an alternative.
 And of course, doing Kegels or other pelvic floor exercises while cooking, cleaning, and working is an option too!

 Have you experienced perineal re-education?
 Tell us all about it in the comments!
-And then go grab your free trial for bladder leak products delivered to your door from Lily Bird.
+And then go grab your trial for bladder leak products delivered to your door from Lily Bird.

 By Jessica Thomas, MPH